net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 **ENet: A Deep Neural Network Architecture for Real-Time Semantic Segmentation**.
 Paszke et al. ArXiv.
 2016 - _Arie_ {: .notice}
+> We can include ENet architecture for compression comparision.

 **An Analysis of Deep Neural Networks Model for Practical Applications**.
 Canziani et al. ArXiv.
 2017 - _Arie_ {: .notice}